Top five reasons to choose Swinburne

 Equip yourself with advanced knowledge and skills at an internationally ranked university.
 Many of our postgraduate courses are endorsed by professional organisations, too.

 Swinburne is an internationally recognised research-intensive university.

-We are ranked in the top 400 universities in the world by the prestigious Academic Ranking of World Universities (ARWU) 2015.
-We are also ranked in the top 100 in the field of physics by the ARWU.
+We are ranked among the world’s top 350 research-intensive universities by the prestigious Academic Ranking of World Universities (ARWU) 2017.
+We were also recognised for the third time in the QS Top 100 Under 50 in 2017.

 2. Expand your career opportunities